D. On How to Undergo Judgment and Chastisement, and Trials and Refinement

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Experiences of Peter: His Knowledge of Chastisement and Judgment

-383. After years have passed, man has become weather-beaten, having experienced the hardship of refinement and chastisement.
-Although man has lost the “glory” and “romance” of times past, he has, without knowing it, come to understand the principles of human conduct, and has come to appreciate God’s years of devotion to saving mankind.
-Man slowly begins to loathe his own barbarousness.
-He begins to hate how feral he is, all of his misunderstandings toward God, and the unreasonable demands he has made of Him.
+383. After years of experiences, going through the hardship of refinement and chastisement, man has become weather-beaten.
+Although the “glory” and “romance” of times past have been lost to man, he has, without knowing it, come to understand the principles of self-conduct, and the painstaking intentions that God has in saving mankind for so many years.
+Slowly, man begins to hate his own barbarousness, how difficult he is to tame, all of his misunderstandings about God, and the excessive demands he has made of Him.
 The clock cannot be turned back.
-Past events become regretful memories of man, and the words and love of God become the driving force in man’s new life.
-Man’s wounds heal day by day, his strength returns, and he stands up and looks upon the face of the Almighty … only to discover that He has always been at my side, and that His smile and His beautiful countenance are still so stirring.
-His heart still holds concern for the mankind He created, and His hands are still as warm and powerful as they were in the beginning.
-It is as if man returned to the Garden of Eden, yet this time man no longer listens to the enticements of the serpent and no longer turns away from the face of Jehovah.
-Man kneels before God, looks up at God’s smiling face, and offers his most precious sacrifice—Oh!
+Bygone events become memories that man repents for, and the words and tender love of God become the driving force in man’s new life.
+Man’s wounds heal day by day, his body grows strong, and he stands up and sees the face of the Almighty….
+It turns out that He has always been at my side, watching over me.
+His smile and His beautiful countenance are still so stirring, His heart still holds such concern for the mankind He created, and His hands are still as warm and powerful as they were in the beginning.
+It is as if man returned to the time of the Garden of Eden, yet now man no longer listens to the enticements of the serpent and no longer hides from the face of Jehovah.
+Man kneels in worship before God, faces God’s smiling countenance, and offers his most precious sacrifice—Oh!
 My Lord, my God!

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Appendix 3: Man Can Only Be Saved Amidst God’s Management